chainwayxyz/token-bridge/README.md

 If you are looking to review this repository, please read [the auditor's guide](auditors_guide.md) first.

-If bridge is going to work with already deployed stablecoins on Citrea, go to section 2 of respective stablecoins.
+If bridge is going to work with already deployed stablecoins on destination chain, go to section 2 of respective stablecoins.

 If you wish to test an existing bridge, go to section 3 of respective stablecoins.